discordjs/resource-webhooks/resources/ANNOUNCEMENT_PLUGIN_API_3.1.2.md

 _ _
 _**Bug Fixes**_
 _ _
-⫸ Whenever a non-existing route is requested we no longer return a status code of 200, but a status code of 404 as it should've been.
+⫸ Whenever a non-existing route is requested we no longer return a status code of 200, but instead a status code of 404.